 Open Access Course Series on

-The Global Sanitation Graduate School (GSGS) currently offers 17 open-access online courses on Biological Wastewater Treatment.
+The Global Sanitation Graduate School (GSGS) currently offers 18 open-access online courses on Biological Wastewater Treatment.
 The courses cover a variety of topics suitable for all wastewater treatment professionals whether they are academicians, students or practitioners who wish to learn about biological wastewater treatment in order to approach sanitary engineering challenges with deeper insight, advanced knowledge and greater confidence built on stronger competence.
+The course contains 90 hours of video-recorded lectures, 213 presentations with 4.230 slides, and 9 open-access textbooks.

 Read more

 We are delighted to complement the GSGS portfolio of educational offerings with the Biological Wastewater Treatment Online Course Series - a package of open-access distance-learning courses.
-The Biological Wastewater Treatment Online Course Series currently consists of 17 exciting courses prepared by internationally renowned wastewater treatment experts.
-All the courses in the series are free and suited for individual use in self-study mode, while several institutions are considering to provide a guided version that includes online guidance, exams, and certificates.
-Each course in the series is stand-alone and available as a package comprising video lectures, presentations, assessments, and additional study materials.
-Courses can be studied in any order that suits the user’s needs and can all be downloaded from this website including the guidelines on how to use the materials.
-In addition, in response to demand from clients, IHE Delft and GSGS partners can design and offer training on various courses from this series at their own sites, at the premises of the client, or a combination of these.
-Depending on the wishes of the client, training can take place entirely in Delft and/or on location at our partners worldwide.
-If you need additional information, do not hesitate to contact us.
+The Biological Wastewater Treatment Online Course Series currently consists of 19 exciting courses prepared by internationally renowned wastewater treatment experts.
+All the courses in the series are free and suited for individual use in self-study mode, while several institutions are currently considering to provide a guided version that includes online guidance, exams, and certificates.
+Each course in the series is stand-alone and available as a package comprising video lectures, presentations, informal assessments, and additional study materials.
+Courses can be studied in any order that suits the user’s needs and can all be downloaded from this website.
+In addition, in response to demand from clients, IHE Delft and GSGS partners can design and offer training on various courses from this series at their own location, at the premises of the client, or a combination of these.
+Depending on the wishes of the client, training can take place online or in Delft and/or on location at our partners worldwide.
+If you need additional information, do not hesitate to contact us (d.brdjanovic@un-ihe.org).

 Managed by